walles/riff/README.md

 ## Before releasing the Rust version as the official one

-- Add support for `--version`
-- Print help and bail if stdin is a terminal
 - On exceptions, print the current version just like `--version`
 - `--help`: If we aren't in the `$PATH`, present a one-liner for how to fix
 - `--help`: If we aren't in git's `pager.diff`, `pager.show` and